Fire and rescue services

 Full travel advice: Local contacts

-Belgium's National Terrorism Threat is level two of four.
-This means a threat exists.
 Brussels hosts several international institutions (EU and NATO) and government and foreign embassy buildings, which are sensitive locations.

-More attacks may happen at any time.
+More attacks could happen at any time.

 Crowded places may be the target of an attack, such as: